 That Black Forest Cake.

 Three carefully-cut layers of chocolate sponge cake, each coated with cherry syrup, layered in cherries that had been soaking in kirschwasser (cherry brandy), spread with kirsch-infused whipped cream, sprinkled with grated bittersweet chocolate, and studded with even more brandy-soaked cherries.

 The cherries, however, were anything BUT dry.
 Perhaps they had soaked far too long in their little drunken bath.
-A tad bitter.
+And a tad bitter, to boot!

 Donna smiled the whole time and thanked me profusely.
 She would NOT let me crawl under a rug over a silly cake!